 WI (WI home of AMC) had less than a handful of AMCs show up for their mixed

 make huge show.
 I still get newsletters from a variety of chapters I used to

 trade them with, and there is a lot of complacency and apathy out there.
 Let

 someone else be a officer.
 Let someone else work the meets.
 Let someone else

 show their car.
 Let someone else.
-And some of these clubs
+And some of these clubs literally BEG for

 people to volunteer for their national or regional meet, and I can't tell